By Jessi Walker

 Accelerate your time to market with transparent process flows by implementing best-of-breed ERP & PLM systems

-An integrated, future-proof best-of-breed tech stack as access key for digital innovation
+An integrated, future-proof best-of-breed tech stack as an access key for digital innovation

 Delogue's Head of Product will be walking us through the map tech stack for supporting your ESG agenda.
 Along with CSR, Sustainability & ESG experts from the fashion industry, covering topics from the proposed EU Product Passport, Blockchain for transparency, Innovative materials and more.